jeklnd/todolist-v2/README.md

 # How to Use the Project
 Add items to the to do list by entering your item in the new item input field and either click the "+" button or press "Enter".
 Delete items by checking the checkbox next to the item.
 Create a new list by querying a new path.
-For exampel, the default list is available at "/".
+For example, the default list is available at "/".
 To create a "work" list, query "https://your_url/work".